sileht/solard/README.rst

 ===============================
-py-acpi-als
+acpi-als-daemon
 ===============================

 Small python program that read via als or acpi_als module the Ambient Light Sensor value and configure the screen and keyboard backlight.

+Many thanks to `danieleds <https://github.com/danieleds/Asus-Zenbook-Ambient-Light-Sensor-Controller>`_ and `Perlover <https://github.com/Perlover/Asus-Zenbook-Ambient-Light-Sensor-Controller>`_.
+They have done all the hard work, I have just rewritten a python version, that doesn't need to be compiled.

-Tested only on Asus Zenbook UX303UA
+Tested on my Asus Zenbook UX303UA

+Pull request are welcome.

 * Free software: Apache license